TruebitProtocol/truebit-eth/README.md

 ## Quickstart guide: computational playground

-This tutorial demonstrates how to install Truebit, connect to Ethereum Main or forking mainnet networks using hardhat, solve, verify and issue tasks, and finally build your own tasks.
-Use the following steps to connect to Ethereum blockchain and solve tasks with your friends!
+This tutorial demonstrates how to get started with Truebit using Ethereum mainnet or hardhat (testnet) to solve, verify, issue, and build tasks.
+Please refer to this guide for step by step installation instructions.

 ## GETTING STARTED

+Follow the [getting started] (https://docs.truebit.io/v1docs) guide to learn about:
 -Install Truebit on Ethereum<br>
 -Truebit on Ethereum Structure<br>
 -Start Docker container<br>